Spyros Galanis profile picture

 Prediction markets leverage the wisdom of the crowd, by aggregating information that is dispersed among individuals.
 The mechanism is intuitive.
 Traders buy and sell securities, which pay £1 only if a specific event occurs (e.g. Trump wins the next US presidential election) and £0 otherwise.
 On the one hand, if the security price is low and some traders have private information that the event is highly likely, they will buy the security; consequently, its price will go up.
 On the other hand, if the security price is high and some traders have private information that the event is highly unlikely, they will sell the security, hence its price will go down.
 Such price movements could reveal to a trader information that others might have, prompting her to update her beliefs and either buy or sell the security, thus, further revealing to other traders some of her own private information.
 The final price, normalized to be between 0 and 1, is interpreted as the public's probability of the event occurring.
 Information gets aggregated if the final price (or probability) is close to the true outcome (0 or 1).

-Our proposed research aims to understand under which conditions the prediction markets (and financial markets more generally) are an effective tool in aggregating information.
+Our research aims to understand under which conditions the prediction markets (and financial markets more generally) are an effective tool in aggregating information.
 This is important because making predictions about future events is an inescapable part of decision making.
 Revenues for the forecasting industry are estimated at around $300 billion (Atanasov et al. (2017)), hence, even slightly better predictions are economically beneficial for individuals, governments, firms and organizations.

-Prediction markets have been analysed both theoretically and experimentally.
-Our proposed research aims to improve on both these dimensions and add a third one, by studying prediction markets in the field.
-In particular, we want to collaborate with the industry in order to deploy prediction markets in a field setting with firms and test their effectiveness.
-This has not been done before and it is interesting because it relates to predictions about real-world events, with participants that are experienced in making predictions about their firm and their industry.
+Finally, we have started a new line of research, by studying prediction markets in the field.
+In particular, we have built a prediction market platform, Calimantic.com, and we collaborate with firms and organisations in order to deploy private prediction markets with their employees.
+This has not been done before and it is interesting because it involves participants who are experienced in making predictions about real-world events, about their firm and their industry.

 Teaching